-On the Embedded Linux player, Unity uses SDL2 to handle keyboard, mouse, and gamepad input to interact with the Player window.
+On the Embedded Linux player, Unity uses SDL2 to handle keyboard, mouse, and controller input to interact with the Player window.
 Depending on the graphics API used, it requires SDL to dynamically load libEGL

 and libGLESv2